awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 1. Open the [CodeCommit console](https://console.aws.amazon.com/codesuite/codecommit/home).

-1. In the region selector, choose the AWS Region where you want to create the repository.
+1. In the region selector, choose the AWS Region where you want to create the repository and pipeline.
 For more information, see [Regions and Git Connection Endpoints](regions.md).

 1. On the **Repositories** page, choose **Create repository**.